Myth: The Product Backlog is Maintained Exclusively by the Product Owner

 The keyword here is “responsible”.
-Ask yourself this; can a Product Owner maximize the value of work done by the Development Team if they are not involved in what goes on the Product Backlog and in what order?
+Ask yourself this; can a Product Owner maximize the value of work done by the Scrum Team if they are not involved in what goes on the Product Backlog and in what order?

 There are many different reasons for this myth to come into existence.
 One common cause is when Product Owners double as (business) analysts or come into the role from this background.
 From this perspective, it might seem sensible for them to take care of all of the ‘requirements analysis’ that is required to populate a Product Backlog.
-Often, Development Teams encourage this so they can focus on what they assume is their most important task: write code.
+Often, Developers encourage this so they can focus on what they assume is their most important task: write code.
 But this is not how the roles are intended.

 Another common cause is the interpretation of ‘Scrum as a methodology’.
 Organizations eagerly turn Scrum roles into formal job descriptions.
-When Scrum is completely new to them, they try to understand new roles from traditional perspectives: Product Owners are responsible for requirements (analysts), Scrum Masters are responsible for the team (team leads or team managers) and developers are responsible for writing code (coders).
+When Scrum is completely new to them, they try to understand new roles from traditional perspectives: Product Owners are responsible for requirements (analysts), Scrum Masters are responsible for the team (team leads or team managers) and Developers are responsible for writing code (coders).
 But by doing so, they fail to understand the purpose behind the Scrum Framework.
 They don’t understand why we are doing all of this in the first place.

 So let’s return to the roots so we can understand.